deepsquare-io/ClusterFactory/web/docs/guides/04-cvmfs/04-deploy-cvmfs.md

 ## Helm and Docker resources

-The Helm resources is stored on [Cluster Factory Git Repository](https://github.com/SquareFactory/cluster-factory-ce/tree/main/helm/cvmfs-server).
+The Helm resources are stored on [Cluster Factory Git Repository](https://github.com/SquareFactory/cluster-factory-ce/tree/main/helm/cvmfs-server).

 The Dockerfile is described in the git repository [SquareFactory/cvmfs-server-docker](https://github.com/SquareFactory/cvmfs-server-docker).